|Tour start → end dates||Enquire|

 This beautiful town, situated in a valley, mixes modern city architecture with countless structures of German colonial styles.
 The allure of Windhoek is in its fantastic combination of African and European cultures and the hospitality of its people.
 We pay a visit to the diverse capital and indulge in a delicious meal at a local restaurant (own expense).

 Overnight: Klein Windhoek Guest House – twin rooms with en-suite facilities, swimming pool, restaurant & bar.
+WiFi available

-Distance/time: 500kms, ± 7 hours excluding stops for sightseeing & lunch
+Distance/time: 500 kms, ± 7 hours excluding stops for sightseeing & lunch

 Meals: Breakfast, Lunch